Abhiroop/skeletor/src/Notes.md

 Or can we not use the pointer algorithm and defer the copying?
 Basically do one final copy where we merge all the vectors?
 Some form of lazy copyng?

+### NEW QUESTIONS

+Looking at the divide and conquer skeleton we allow the user to specify only the first layer of workload which means we split only at level one.
+This works fine for 1D data, for 2D data we want to split even further we want another parameter which constricts the depth of the parallel tree.
+Until that specified step split keeps splitting the elements in the deque, after it reaches that step join starts.